AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 paste gene_annotations.tsv genes_and_seqs.tsv | head -n 1
 ```

 >**Note:** If a "paste: write error: Broken pipe" message pops up here, it can be ignored.
 It is just happening because the **`head`** command is finishing before the **`paste`** command, and then **`paste`** is telling us it had nowhere to send the output anymore.
 But since all we care about is the first line here, it does not affect what we're doing.
-(Not all systems do things this way, but the one we're working on does.)
+(Not all systems do things this way, so you may or may not see that.)

 If we wanted to take everything except the fifth column (the second "gene_ID" column), we could do it like this: